Online Generation of Collision-Free Trajectories in Dynamic Environments: Simulation Study

 \subsection{Comparison with Ruckig}

 Fig. \ref{fig_example_traj} shows an example of generated trajectories by both CFS45 and Ruckig approaches for a planar 2-DoF manipulator which is guided by DRGBT algorithm with $T = 50\, [\mathrm{ms}]$.
 Black dots designate points in each planner's iteration, while dotted red/blue curves depict generated local trajectories in each iteration.
-The accompanying video shows more scenarios operating in real time for regular and safe trajectories generated by both Ruckig and the proposed algorithm.
+The accompanying \href{https://youtu.be/Qwsu-ytHNy8}{video} shows more scenarios operating in real time for regular and safe trajectories generated by both Ruckig and the proposed algorithm.

 Fig. \ref{fig_example_traj} also illustrates $\mathbb{P}$, $\mathbb{V}$, $\mathbb{A}$, and $\mathbb{J}$ responses.
 Clearly, both methods satisfy all kinematic constraints and successfully reach the goal.
 In terms of smoothness (captured via jerk L1-norm), the proposed approach displays more desirable behavior with the average of 3.3 times improvement.
-Moreover, for the conducted scenarios, the proposed approach shows in average 2.33 times lower Frechet distance \cite{alt1995computing}, which is computed in each iteration as a ``distance'' between the line segment $\overline{\bb{q}_\mathrm{curr} \bb{q}_\mathrm{target}}$ and the geometric path resulting from the computed trajectory $\bb{\pi}[\bb{q}_\mathrm{curr}, \bb{q}_\mathrm{target}]$.
+Moreover, for the conducted scenarios, the proposed approach shows on average 2.33 times lower Frechet distance \cite{alt1995computing}, which is computed in each iteration as a ``distance'' between the line segment $\overline{\bb{q}_\mathrm{curr} \bb{q}_\mathrm{target}}$ and the geometric path resulting from the computed trajectory $\bb{\pi}[\bb{q}_\mathrm{curr}, \bb{q}_\mathrm{target}]$.
+An additional comparison with Ruckig based on the cumulative weighted squared norm of the joint velocity vector yielded comparable results and was omitted due to space limitations.

-Fig. \ref{fig_histogram} depicts probability density functions (PDFs) of execution times required for generating trajectories using CFS45 and Ruckig methods by four dynamic planners: DRGBT-regular/safe and ORRT-regular/safe.
+Fig. \ref{fig_histogram} depicts probability density functions (PDFs) of execution times required for generating trajectories using CFS45 and Ruckig methods within four dynamic-planning variants: DRGBT-regular/safe and ORRT-regular/safe.
 Clearly, the proposed method completes almost 3 times faster than Ruckig.
-It is worth mentioning that each histogram contains more than 24 million of data (different ``random'' trajectories).
+It is worth mentioning that each histogram captures more than 24 million different ``random'' trajectories.
+The computational breakdown analysis has shown that CFS45 accounts for at most $0.1\,[\%]$ and $2.8\,[\%]$ of the considered DRGBT average runtime for regular and safe trajectory generation respectively, indicating that it is not a computational bottleneck.
+The case of safe trajectory is more involved, as it augments regular splines with $GBur$ construction, $\mathrm{DEB}$-based certification, and emergency-stopping computation.